chuckdries/cpi310-fall-2019/README.md

 The function above will pause itself until namePromise resolves.

 > Continuing with our box metaphor, There is no way to simply "peek inside" the box.
 To access its contents, you must `await` the promise or use `.then` and a callback.
 You can safely do either even after a promise has already resolved, it will work just fine.

+### Middleware

+Middleware is an express-specific concept that lets us intercept and work with requests.
+We'll go over this on Tuesday

+### ESModules